Easter Sunday (film)

-Easter Sunday is a 2022 American comedy film starring Jo Koy as a struggling actor, comedian, and single father who attends a gathering of his loud and dysfunctional Filipino American family on Easter Sunday.
-The film is directed by Jay Chandrasekhar and written by Ken Cheng and Kate Angelo, from a story by Cheng.
-In addition to Koy, the film stars Eugene Cordero, Tia Carrere, Asif Ali, Lydia Gaston, Jimmy O. Yang, and Lou Diamond Phillips.
-Universal Pictures theatrically released the film on August 5, 2022.
-It received mixed reviews from critics.
+Easter Sunday is a 2022 American comedy film directed by Jay Chandrasekhar and written by Ken Cheng and Kate Angelo from a story by Cheng.
+It stars Jo Koy as a struggling actor, comedian, and single father who attends a gathering of his loud and dysfunctional Filipino American family on Easter Sunday.
+In addition to Koy, the film stars Tia Carrere, Brandon Wardell, Eugene Cordero, Asif Ali, Lydia Gaston, Jimmy O. Yang, and Lou Diamond Phillips.

+Easter Sunday was theatrically released in the United States on August 5, 2022 by Universal Pictures.
+It received mixed reviews from critics and grossed $13.1 million worldwide.

 Plot

 Joe Valencia is a comedian and struggling actor in Los Angeles, known for his beer commercial catch-phrase, "Let's Get This Party Started".
 He is also a single father to his son Junior, though his work schedule often comes first.

 Joe's agent Nick obtains a sitcom audition, but when the producer learns he is half-Filipino, the role turns stereotypical.
 The audition also causes Joe to miss a school meeting with Junior and his teachers.
 To compensate, Joe resolves to take Junior with him to his family's Easter Sunday celebration in Daly City for the weekend.

 Joe and Junior arrive and meet with Joe's mom, Susan, and his sister, Regina, his cousin Eugene, his aunt Yvonne, uncles Arthur and Manny, and aunt Theresa (who is feuding with Susan).
 The family goes to church, where Joe learns Eugene wasted an investment meant for a taco truck on a "hype truck" selling useless merchandise.

 Joe learns Eugene borrowed from a gangster named Dev in order to pay for the hype truck merchandise.
 They attempt to get money from a wealthy acquaintance Marvin by pawning off Manny Pacquiao's boxing gloves from his fight with Oscar De La Hoya, which Eugene stole from Dev.
 Marvin refuses, knowing Dev's ruthless reputation.

 Joe and Eugene go to the mall with Junior, who runs into Tala, his crush, at her workplace.
 They find out Tala's boss is Dev, who spots them and chases them out of the mall.
-Joe and Eugene go to a mysterious man, "The Jeweler", who can help buy Pacquiao’s gloves.
-The Jeweler ends up being Lou Diamond Phillips, who agrees to give them the money they seek later.
+Joe and Eugene go to a mysterious man called "The Jeweler" who can help buy Pacquiao's gloves.
+The Jeweler ends up being Lou Diamond Phillips who agrees to give them the money they seek later.